Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

   have mastered all of the technical knowledge and skills developed during the completion of the laboratory assignment.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective Python source code comments, correct Git commit messages, and accurate responses to the technical writing questions.
+As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective source code comments, correct Git commit messages, and accurate responses to the technical writing questions.

 ### Practical Assignments